kellerkinderDE/eslint-config/README.md

 4. Tag your commit with the respective version
 5. Create a Github release

-Now, Github Actions will build and publish the new version on npm.
+Now, GitHub Actions will build and publish the new version on npm.

 ## Changelog
 This project adheres to [Semantic Versioning](https://semver.org/).